barnardcsc/Spring-24-Jamming-with-Environmental-Data-ODW/README.md

 ## This repository contains the following materials:
-  1. jamming_with_environmental_data.ipynb: &ensp; Python notebook containing the full workshop code, outline, and links
+  1. jamming_with_environmental_data.ipynb: &ensp; Python notebook with the full workshop code, outline, and links

 ## Resources and links mentioned throughout the workshop: